vijendhar1995/portfolio/README.md

-# 💼 Developer Portfolio – Pega Senior System Architect
+# 💼 Portfolio – Pega Senior System Architect

 Welcome to my professional portfolio!
 This is a responsive, animated, and beautifully designed personal website showcasing my experience, certifications, technical expertise, and projects — with a special focus on Pega and low-code solutions.